jonhoo/drwmutex/README.md

 core, whereas writers must take all locks in order.

-**Note that the current implementation only supports x86 processors on Linux.
+**Note that the current implementation only supports x86 processors on Linux; other combinations will revert (automatically) to the old sync.RWMutex behaviour.
 To support other architectures and OSes, the appropriate `cpu_GOARCH.go` and `cpus_GOOS.go` files need to be written.
 If you have a different setup available, and have the time to write one of these, I'll happily accept patches.**

 ## Finding the current CPU